frikkfossdal/ofxSlicer/README.md

 ### Creating the toolpaths

-Once the triangle intersection algorithm has swept trough all of the triangles I basically have a bunch of layers containing intersection points.
+Once the triangle intersection algorithm has swept trough all of the triangles I basically have a bunch of layers containing intersection points relevant to that layer.
 From this, I want to create a set of polygons that essentially is my toolpaths.
 To find the polygons, the paper suggest to create a [hash table](https://en.wikipedia.org/wiki/Hash_table).
+Basically this means that they build a indexed table of all points in the layer,  where the point itself is used as the index key, and it´s neighboor points is it the key´s belonging values.
+I´ve tried to illustrate this in the figure below.

+TODO: Insert figure here.

+If you want to really dive into how this thing works, I suggest that you go study the original paper.
+The philosophy behind the hash-table is thoroughly descibed there.

+Allright.
+Now I´m starting to feel good about this.
+I have my own slicer that generates layer by layer contours from an stl model.

 ### Threading in C++

 ### How you can use it
-Explain how people can reuse the slicer.
+Reusing the slicer in your Openframeworks project should be pretty straightforward.
+* clone the git into your local addons folder
+* use the Openframeworks projectGenerator to include the ofxSlicer in your project
+* create an ofxSlicer object, feed it an stl and start slicing.
+Do a debug if your want to study how the data is structured.

 ##